hasura/graphql-engine/graphql/manual/schema/how-it-works.rst

 Between one table/view and another table/view you can tell Hasura GraphQL engine to create a relationship or a connection between these 2 nodes in a graph, using a particular column as a link.
-Often, you have foreign key constraints that indicate a relationship and you can tell Hasura GraphQL engine to use that foreign-key constraint to create a relationship too.
+Often, you have foreign-key constraints that indicate a relationship and you can tell Hasura GraphQL engine to use that foreign-key constraint to create a relationship too.